Matrix-wise $\ell_0$-constrained Sparse Nonnegative Least Squares: Introduction

-This is related to the nonnegative matrix factorization (NMF) problem, of the form in which we aim at finding the factors $W$ and $H$, given $M$ and a factorization rank~$r$.
+This is closely related to the nonnegative matrix factorization (NMF) problem, of the form in which we aim to find the factors $A$ and $X$, given $B$ and a factorization rank~$r$.
 The usual optimization scheme for NMF consists in alternatively optimizing one factor while fixing the other, which is equivalent to solving MNNLS subproblems.
+Note that in this paper, we focus on MNNLS rather than NMF.

 To encourage sparsity in MNNLS, one can apply a sparse NNLS model column-wise, leading to